Deconstructing Obfuscation: A four-dimensional framework for evaluating Large Language Models assembly code deobfuscation capabilities: Discussion

 \paragraph{Structural Mapping Errors} These errors occur when a model correctly identifies computational components but incorrectly maps them to control structures, reflecting limitations in both the Pattern Recognition and Context Integration dimensions of our framework.
 When analyzing CFF - Grok 2 demonstrated this error type, correctly identifying four arithmetic transformations but assigning three to incorrect conditional paths.
 Specifically, it matched \texttt{(input + 0xbaaad0bf) * (input \& 5)} to \texttt{input \& 3 == 0} instead of \texttt{input \& 3 == 3} (Section~\ref{Control flow flattening: Grok 2}).
 This creates deobfuscated code that preserves computational elements but misimplements their control dependencies, meaning that the conditions governing their execution are wrong, resulting in runtime behavior fundamentally different from the original despite structural similarity.
 This type of error presents a particularly challenging issue for code analysis applications, where incorrect mappings may pass superficial validation, yet introduce subtle semantic errors that fundamentally alter program behavior\cite{10.1145/3212695}.
-We observed this error in 3 of 7 models (Grok 2, DeepSeek R1, GPT-4o in Section~\ref{Control flow flattening}), while models with stronger context integration capabilities, such as larger context windows or advanced attention mechanisms (e.g., GPT-4.5 and Claude 3.7 Sonnet in Section~\ref{Control flow flattening}), correctly reconstructed these relationships, particularly when dealing with less complex obfuscation techniques.
+This type of error was observed during the deobfuscation process, with varying outcomes depending on model capabilities.
+While some models like Grok 2 initially exhibited structural mapping errors but recovered with guidance (Section~\ref{Control flow flattening: Grok 2}), models with stronger context integration capabilities (e.g., GPT-4.5 and Claude 3.7 Sonnet) correctly reconstructed these relationships from the outset, achieving autonomous deobfuscation (Level 0-1).
+This demonstrates that structural mapping represents a recoverable error for capable models rather than a fundamental limitation.